Kate Winslet says she can 'never stop learning' how to act

 She went to a performing arts school but did not go on to drama college.
 Instead she made her film debut in the 1994 "Heavenly Creatures".

-Winslet said she has learned on the job, picking up tips from others.
+Winslet said she has learnt on the job, picking up tips from others.

 "You can never know enough, you can never stop learning ...
 I remember someone else saying to me 'always go for honesty, absolute honesty' and that has always helped as well," she said, when asked about the tips she had been given.